Redis Enterprise Software (RS) supports server/instances/VMs with multiple IP addresses, as well as IPv6 addresses.

 Change internal IP address

-When manually configuring an internal address for a node, make sure the address is valid and bound to an active interface on the node.
+• Verify the address is valid and bound to an active interface on the node.
 Failure to do so prevents the node from coming back online and rejoining the cluster.

 To update a node’s internal IP address: